NthUniversity/how-containers-and-gpus/module-05-nvidia-nim.md

 # Launch NVIDIA NIM

-Set you environment variable for the NVIDIA API key
+**Set you environment variable for the NVIDIA API key**

 `export NGC_API_KEY=nvapi-XXXXXXXX` (nvapi-XXXXXXXX is just a placehoder)

+You can signup for your own developer account at https://developer.nvidia.com/

-Login to NCG repo
+**Login to NCG repo**

 `echo "$NGC_API_KEY" | docker login nvcr.io --username '$oauthtoken' --password-stdin`

-Define and create cache directory to be used by NIM container
+**Define and create cache directory to be used by NIM container**

 `export LOCAL_NIM_CACHE=~/.cache/nim`

 `mkdir -p "$LOCAL_NIM_CACHE"`

-Run container interactively and verify funtion
+**Run container interactively and verify funtion**

 ```
 docker run -it --rm \